-About a week ago, Automattic (creators of WordPress) pitched the idea that every WordPress blogger should join them in a coordinated worldwide 5k running event.
+About a week ago, Automattic (the creators of WordPress) pitched the idea that every WordPress blogger should join them in a coordinated worldwide 5k running event.

-My ‘contribution’ was a 5 km return hike to Freshwater Bay, a bay along the East Coast Trail’s Deadmans Bay Path.
-In the end my 5k turned out to be more like a 7k but that’s just because the weather was too good to turn around.
-Here’s a map with today’s hike:
+My contribution was a 5 km return hike to Freshwater Bay, a bay along the East Coast Trail’s Deadmans Bay Path.
+In the end it turned out to be more like a 7k but that’s just because the weather was too good to turn around.
+Here’s a quick map with today’s hike:

-The WordPress invitation wasn’t the only reason I hiked this 5k trail, a family of seals had been seen there earlier this week.
+The WordPress invitation wasn’t the only reason I hiked this 5k trail, a family of seals had been seen at Freshwater Bay earlier this week.
 Kaaren told me about them on my whale sightings page and I was curious to see if they were still around.
 Now, I’m afraid I have a sad update about at least two of the seals: they didn’t make it.

 I looked it up and apparently there is a 30% mortality rate among infant seals in the wild: mother seals wean their young by abruptly abandoning them.
 I met another hiker on the beach and we discussed the seals for a few minutes, he had seen this pup three days ago, looking weak and alone; nature is cruel.
 When I walked away from the dead seal an eagle circled in from above, perhaps it will feed its hatchlings with the remains of the dead pup, that’s the good news I guess: the circle of life continues.